-- 5. NRAs to monitor experience with new products and consider whether additional steps to empower or protect consumers are needed, and energy regulators to cooperate with other regulators through PEER to promote effective consumer protection.
+R 6 New consumer products: NRAs to monitor experience with new products and consider whether additional steps to empower or protect consumers are needed, and energy regulators to cooperate with other regulators through PEER to promote effective consumer protection.
 CEER to publish a summary of experience across Europe once there is sufficient experience to learn from, considering also lessons from telecoms and financial services markets where relevant.
-Particular attention is merited on distributional issues whether some parts of society are being "left behind" by developments. - 6.
-Regulators to consider best model for regulation of intermediaries including responsibility for balancing and, where applicable, capacity requirements where they are selling energy.
+Particular attention is merited on distributional issues - whether some parts of society are being "left behind" by developments.

+R 7 Regulating intermediaries: Regulators to consider best model for regulation of intermediaries including responsibility for balancing and, where applicable, capacity requirements where they are selling energy.
 Where not already in place, consider arrangements for a default supplier for inactive customers.